chef/chef-vault/README.md

 a list of chef nodes.
 This allows only those chef nodes to decrypt the encrypted values.

-For a more detailed explanation of how chef-vault works, please refer to the file THEORY.md.
+For a more detailed explanation of how chef-vault works, please refer to this blog post [Chef Vault – what is it and what can it do for you?](https://www.chef.io/blog/2016/01/21/chef-vault-what-is-it-and-what-can-it-do-for-you/) by Nell Shamrell-Harrington.

 ## INSTALLATION: